HellicarAndLewis/ProjectTimeCone/README.md

 - Open `apps\ProjectTimeCone\addons\roxlu\addons\YouTube\html\index.html` in Chrome, paste the `client ID` into the field and press `GO`.
 Accept the permission popup, and copy the `auth-code` you get into `youtube.cfg`.
 - To compile, open a VS2010 terminal, go to `Runtime-YouTube/build/cmake/` and execute `build_release.bat` or `build_debug.bat`

+_Install the Runtime-YouTube as a service_
+- Open a Command Prompt as Administrator (from start screen, search for `cmd.exe`, then right click and select Run as Administrator from bottom menu
+- Type: `sc create "YouTubeUploader" binpath= "C:\projects\ProjectTimeCone\apps\ProjectTimeCone\Runtime-YouTube\bin\Runtime-YouTube.exe"
+  [SC] CreateService SUCCESS

+_Start/stop the YouTubeUploader_
+- `net start YouTubeUploader`
+- `net stop YouTubeUploader`

 ### Setup Test-YouTubeClientIPC